 Within 60 days after receiving an application from a unit of local government, the Department shall review the application to determine whether the designated area qualifies as a Clean Energy Empowerment Zone under this Section, and submit its recommendation to the Clean Energy Empowerment Zone Board including all necessary information and records for the Board to review, as described in Section 20-20.
-Within 7 days after submitting the recommendation to the Board, the Department shall provide a copy of its recommendation to the applicant, including all supporting documents and information submitted to the Board.
+Within 7 days after submitting the recommendation to the Board, the Department shall provide a copy of its recommendation to the applicant, including all supporting documents and information

-- (g) Application process.
-The Department shall, no later than April 1, 2021, develop an ongoing application process for Clean Energy Empowerment Zone applications by units of local government.
-The application process shall be open during the period of April 1, 2021 through January 1, 2050.
+- 1 submitted to the Board. - (g) Application process.
+The Department shall, no later than July 1, 2021, develop an ongoing application process for Clean Energy Empowerment Zone applications by units of local government.
+The application process shall be open during the period of July 1, 2021 through January 1, 2050.
 The Department, or any predecessor of the Department, may extend the application process beyond that date if it deems it is necessary or prudent to accomplish the purpose of this Act. - (h) Length of designation.
 A Clean Energy Empowerment Zone designation lasts for 10 years from the effective date of the designation and shall be subject to review by the Board after 10 years for an additional 10-year designation beginning on the expiration date of the Clean Energy Empowerment Zone.
 During the review process, the Board shall consider the costs incurred by the State and units of local government as a result of benefits received by the Clean Energy Empowerment Zone. - (i) Emergency rulemaking.
-The Department has emergency rulemaking authority for the purpose of implementation of this
+The Department has emergency rulemaking authority for the purpose of implementation of this Section until 12 months after the effective date of this Act as provided under Section 5-45 of the Illinois Administrative Procedure Act. - 23 Section 20-20.
+Clean Energy Empowerment Zone Board. - 24 (a) A Clean Energy Empowerment Zone Board is hereby created within the Department.

-- 1 Section until 12 months after the effective date of this Act as - 2 provided under Section 5-45 of the Illinois Administrative - 3 Procedure Act. - 4 Section 20-20.
-Clean Energy Empowerment Zone Board. - 5 (a) A Clean Energy Empowerment Zone Board is hereby created within the Department. - (b) The Board shall consist of 8 voting members, one of 7 8 shall be the Director of Commerce and Economic 9 Opportunity, or his or her designee, who shall serve as 10 chairperson; one of whom shall be the Director of Revenue, or his or her designee; 2 of whom shall be members appointed by 11 12 the Governor, with the advice and consent of the Senate; one of 13 whom shall be appointed by the Speaker of the House of 14 Representatives; one of whom shall be appointed by the 15 President of the Senate; one of whom shall be appointed by the Minority Leader of the House; and one of whom shall be 16 17 appointed by the Minority Leader of the Senate.
+(b) The Board shall consist of 8 voting members, one of the Director of Commerce and whom shall be Economic Opportunity, or his or her designee, who shall serve as chairperson; one of whom shall be the Director of Revenue, or his or her designee; 2 of whom shall be members appointed by the Governor, with the advice and consent of the Senate; one of whom shall be appointed by the Speaker of the House of Representatives; one of whom shall be appointed by the President of the Senate; one of whom shall be appointed by the Minority Leader of the House; and one of whom shall be appointed by the Minority Leader of the Senate.
 Designees shall be appointed within 60 days after a vacancy.
-No fewer than 4 of 18 19 the 8 voting members shall consist of low-income residents or 2.0 residents of environmental justice communities.
-At least one of 21 the Board members shall be a representative of organized labor.
-22 All meetings shall be accessible, with rotating locations, 23 call-in options, and materials and agendas circulated well in 24 advance, and there shall also be opportunities for input 25 outside of meetings from those with limited capacity and

-1 ability to attend, via one-on-one meetings, surveys, and calls.
+No fewer than 4 of the 8 voting members shall consist of low-income residents or residents of environmental justice communities.
+At least one of the Board members shall be a representative of organized labor.
+All meetings shall be accessible, with rotating locations, call-in options, and materials and agendas circulated well in advance, and there shall also opportunities for input outside of meetings from those with limited capacity and ability to attend, via one-on-one meetings, surveys, and calls.